+A law degree can open many doors outside of the legal profession.
 About half of our law graduates seek careers in the legal profession, as solicitors or barristers after further study and training.
-However, a law degree can open many doors outside of the legal profession.
 The other graduates enter careers in media, entertainment, politics, business, accountancy, banking, the civil service, police, probation and social services, national and international organisations.

 Our LL.B programmes are formally accredited by the Law Society of England and Wales and the Bar Council as qualifying law degree (QLD) for students wishing to undertake further professional training to become solicitors and barristers.
 They are also accredited for practice in many other countries worldwide, including India, Australia, Canada and Malaysia.
+This Programme provides an opportunity to learn in some of the leading law schools around the world, providing you with unique academic and professional opportunities.